AMN-SHK/UnibotFM/data/nlu.md

 - DTE Code please
 - DTE code
 - DTE
+- DTE code of ucoe

 ## intent:cutoff
-- What is the cut off percentage for IT department?
+- What is the cut off percentage for IT
+- What is the cut off percentage for COMPS
+- What is the cut off percentage for AIML
+- What is the cut off percentage for DATA
+- What is the cut off percentage for CIVIL
+- What is the cut off percentage for EXTC
+- What is the cut off percentage for ASH
+- What is the cut off percentage for first year
 - cutoff
 - cutoff details
 - cutoff of this year